ericlenio/escreen/README.md

     # outputs "HELLO WORLD: arg1=myarg"
     _esh_b helloWorld myarg

+See `core/download.js` for an example of a handler.

 Note that the `ssh` bash function in the default profile will automatically do port forwarding so even ssh sessions can utilize this mechanism.